franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 #### As Component Authors

 - Carefully abstract the core theme variables and derive the rest of the styles from it.
-- Use CSS-in-JS libraries such as Emotion or styled-components
+- Use CSS-in-JS libraries such as Emotion or styled-components.
-- Use those libraries to provide theming hooks to Component Consumers
+- Use those libraries to provide theming hooks to Component Consumers.

 #### As Component Consumers